bpasanek/puzzlecode/docs/webdev-meeting1-2017-11-16.md

 Nav bar:
 blog posts
 projects
-    puzzles - people
+....puzzles - people
 a gallery
-    all the puzzles (captions)
+....all the puzzles (captions)
 about
-    mission
+....mission
-    participants
+....participants
 publications/press
-    essays
+....essays
-    talks
+....talks
 online puzzles (jeremy's stuff)
 for educators
-    lesson plans (for different ages)
+....lesson plans (for different ages)
-    cut-out a puzzle
+....cut-out a puzzle

 Delegation: who does what?